 Distorted Island is comprised of a single mansion with a lot of flora around it.
 Once to arrive on the island, walk Southwards and then East.
 There is a hidden path here that allows you access to the rest of the island.

 At one point, Mephito will give you a second quest, but to complete it, you’ll require a ticket, obtainable by completing Chaos Dungeons.
-At this point, you can use either bank the quest and make do with the rewards you have, or if you have the ticket, you can complete the second quest and earn the Distorted Island Token.
+At this point, you can either bank the quest and make do with the rewards you have, or if you have the ticket, you can complete the second quest and earn the Distorted Island Token.

 6. Twilight Island

 Twilight Island is a Tier 2 Lost Ark Island.
-This island offers quite easy quests in the beginning until a point where you need to do a Solo Dungeon.
+This island offers quite easy quests in the beginning until you need to do a Solo Dungeon.
 The dungeon is a bit tricky, but once you get the gist of it, you can complete the dungeon in ~fifteen minutes and collect your rewards and the Twilight Island Token.

 7. Hypnos’s Eye